hayes28/holbertonschool-low_level_programming/README.md

-#!/bin/bash
-README for root of this repository describing the projects and basic C programming.
+README for the repository holbertonschool-low_level_programming